 Eli Zamir has served as one of our external directors, as a member of our audit committee since April 2013 and a member of our compensation committee since July 2013.
 Mr. Zamir currently serves as an independent financial advisor.
-From 2007 to December 2014 Mr. Zamir served as the CEO of Invest Pro Ltd., a private investment firm.
+From 2019 Mr. Zamir serves as a director of AI Conversation Systems Ltd. From 2007 to December 2014 Mr. Zamir served as the CEO of Invest Pro Ltd., a private investment firm.
 From 1995 to 2002, Mr. Zamir served as a portfolio manager and from 2002 to 2007 Mr. Zamir served as the CEO of an underwriter.
 Until 2014, Mr. Zamir served as a director of Synopsis Ltd., a public company listed on the TASE.
 Mr. Zamir holds a B.A. degree in accounting and finance from Tel-Aviv University and an M.B.A. degree, from Ben Gurion University.

 Iris Yahal has served as one of our external directors, the chairperson of our audit committee since April 2013 and a member of our compensation committee since July 2013.
-Ms. Yahal has also served as an external director and chairperson of the audit committee of Formula Vision Technologies, Ltd. (TASE: FTV) since 2017.
+Ms. Yahal has also served as an external director and chairperson of the audit committee of AI CONVERSATION SYSTEMS LTD. (TASE: AICS) Previously known as Formula Vision Technologies, Ltd. (TASE: FTV) since 2017.
 Ms. Yahal is an independent strategic transaction advisor for various software, renewable energy, infrastructure and biotech companies since 2007.
 From 1995 through 2007, Ms. Yahal served as Chief Financial Officer of BluePhoenix Solutions Ltd., a public company listed on the NASDAQ Global Market and the TASE.
 In addition, from 1999 through 2007 Ms. Yahal served as a director of BluePhoenix Solutions and each of its international subsidiaries.
 From 1991 until 1996, Ms. Yahal served as a controller at Argotech Ltd. which, at that time, was a wholly owned subsidiary of our company, operating as a start-up incubator.
 Prior to 1991, Ms. Yahal worked as an auditor with Wallenstein and Co., a public accounting firm.
-Ms. Yahal holds a B.A. degree in accounting and statistics and an M.B.A degree in business administration, both from Tel-Aviv University and is a certified public accountant in Israel.
+Ms. Yahal holds a B.A. degree in accounting and statistics and an M.B.A degree in business administration, both from Tel- Aviv University and is a certified public accountant in Israel